bblue/Ruby_old/README.md

 # _Ruby CMS_

-_Description: CMS framework built with a domain driven design approach and MVC pattern?_
+_Description: CMS framework built with a domain driven design approach and a proper MVC pattern_

 ## License
+License is not yet decided.